you are using a straight-grained wood, it's a good idea to "dry

 an old cotton or flannel shirt over the veneer face and begin ironing

-from the center and work toward the edges.
+from the center and work toward the ends of the veneer along the grain.
+It is best to avoid moving the iron across the grain.
 Apply even downward pressure

 giving the full veneer area ample time to heat up, reactivate, and